 As project management training providers, Velopi is inclined to look at career development in project management in terms of professional project management certification.
-Seeing as we are recognized by the Project Management Institute as a Registered Education Provider and by offering validated programmes leading to Quality and Qualifications Ireland (QQI) awards, this is not surprising.
+Seeing as we are recognized by the Project Management Institute as an Authorized Training Partner and by offering validated programmes leading to Quality and Qualifications Ireland (QQI) awards, this is not surprising.
 But for someone starting out in life, how do they become aware of project management and how should they prepare themselves to take on this role someday?

 Project management tends not to be taught in schools or universities at under-graduate level.
 This is a pity because everyone will have to manage projects, if not at work, then certainly at home.
 If you ever organized a social function, a trip abroad or a wedding, you had to manage a project.
 Even if you never rise beyond hands-on technical work, you will still have to plan your own work and provide input to project managers.